jeffrey-w/smart-home-simulator/README.md

 #### Heating Zones
 A heating zone is an agglomeration of multiple rooms, defined by the user, that share a common temperature.
 The user running the simulation can modify the temperature of a heating zone and see it reflected in all affected rooms.
+Users can also change the rooms that belong to a specific heating zone.

 #### House
 A house is a collection of rooms.
 Its layout is to be displayed to the user through the dashboard.